 — Kevin Carey, Chairman of the Royal National Institute of Blind People, speaking generally about the situation in July 2012

-And we are proud to announce our newest invention, Midas, which, at a production cost of less than £60, will turn any surface into a page of refreshable Braille.
+And we are proud to announce our newest invention, Midas, which, at a cost of less than £100, will turn any surface into a page of refreshable Braille.

-So far we have been contacted by 31 Braillists around the world, each of whom has expressed a strong desire to both buy & help test a be-reader from us.
+So far we have been contacted by over a hundred Braillists around the world, each of whom has expressed a strong desire to both buy & help test a be-reader from us.
 We are committed to creating devices reflecting their needs in form & function which they will be proud to own.

 What follows is a small selection of quotes from these Braillists;